armbian/documentation/docs/webpage/download-deprecated.md

 Support status:

 - images are stable but we don't test updating,
-- images are provided with no support
+- images are provided with no support,
+- most images has frozen kernel and u-boot packages to prevent their upgrades.